John Mathews (American pioneer): Origin

 John Mathews' place of birth and parentage are subject to debate.
 He arrived in the Valley of Virginia around 1737, before the establishment of Augusta County, Virginia.
 Many sources identify him as a Scotch-Irish immigrant or of Irish ancestry, with others specifying that he or his descendants were of Welsh ancestry.

 An 1869 London publication states that a branch of a prominent Welsh Mathew family "still exists in the north-west of Ireland," leading some to suggest that John Mathews of Augusta County, Virginia was a relative of this family through a Theobald Mathew (d.
 1699), whose father George Mathew moved from Radyr, Wales to Thurles, County Tipperary, Ireland in 1625.
 Others have claimed that John Mathews descended from the same Welsh Mathew family, but through different branches.
-A great-grandson of John Mathews, James Hervey Otey, claims that Mathews descended from Samuel Mathews (1630–1660), a colonial governor of Virginia, while yet another source indicates that John Mathews was the son of British admiral Thomas Mathews.
+A great-grandson of John Mathews, James Hervey Otey, stated in his journal that his mother, a granddaughter of John Mathews, was a descendant of Tobias Matthew (1546–1628), an archbishop of York in the Church of England.
+Yet another source indicates that John Mathews was the son of British admiral Thomas Mathews.

-None of these connections have been corroborated.
+None of these connections have been professionally corroborated.

 The Scotch-Irish immigration to America began in 1717, with a majority of these immigrants from northern Ireland arriving first in Pennsylvania.
 It is believed that most of the early settlers of Augusta County, Virginia were first or second generation Scotch-Irish immigrants who came from Pennsylvania.
 19th Century Augusta County historian Joseph A. Waddell explains that the time and place in which Mathews settled (present-day Rockbridge County, Virginia) was predominately settled by Scotch-Irish immigrants, stating that "up to the time of the Revolutionary War, very few persons of any other race [besides Scotch-Irish] came to live in the county."